Linuxfabrik/monitoring-plugins/check-plugins/by-winrm/README.md

 ## Overview

-Execute commands on remote Windows hosts via WinRM (Windows Remote Management), including support for JEA (Just Enough Administration) and PowerShell Remoting (PSRP).
-It behaves similarly to [by-ssh](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/by-ssh), but - although running on Linux - is Windows-native, speaking Microsoft's remoting protocols instead of SSH.

-This plugin securely executes PowerShell commands or scripts on remote Windows hosts via WinRM, supporting NTLM, Kerberos, CredSSP, Basic, and plaintext transports.
-It automatically prefers PSRP (PowerShell Remoting / JEA) for modern, least-privilege Windows remoting and falls back to classic WinRM when needed.
-Output can be evaluated using numeric thresholds, pattern and regex matching, and configurable severity levels based on stdout, stderr, return code, or connection issues.
-It also exports execution time as performance data (remote_runtime).
+This plugin executes PowerShell commands or scripts on remote Windows hosts via WinRM, supporting JEA.
+It returns standard output (STDOUT) and, in case of failure, standard error (STDERR) along with the command's exit code.
+By evaluating these results - through threshold checks or pattern matching on STDOUT - the plugin can generate alerts with configurable severity levels.

+**Data Collection:**

+* Connects to the remote Windows host via WinRM and executes the specified PowerShell command
+* Automatically prefers PSRP (PowerShell Remoting / JEA) when `pypsrp` is installed, and falls back to classic WinRM (`pywinrm`) when needed
+* Captures STDOUT, STDERR, and the command's return code
+* Evaluates results through pattern matching (`--warning-pattern`, `--critical-pattern`), regex matching (`--warning-regex`, `--critical-regex`), and numeric threshold checks (`--warning`, `--critical` with Nagios range support)
+* Configurable severity levels for different failure modes (STDOUT, STDERR, return code, connection timeout)
+* Supports `--skip-stdout` and `--skip-stderr` to ignore all or the first N lines of output

+**Compatibility:**

+* Runs on Linux and connects to remote Windows hosts
+* Supports NTLM, Kerberos, CredSSP, Basic, and plaintext transports
+* JEA endpoints are only supported with `pypsrp` (via `--winrm-configuration-name`)

+**Important Notes:**

-This makes the plugin ideal for retrieving Windows-specific metrics, running custom PowerShell-based health checks (such as inventory, backup status, or failover cluster queries), and accessing systems like Active Directory, Exchange, SQL Server, or Hyper-V. It is especially useful in environments where installing a monitoring agent is not possible or desired, offering a secure and flexible alternative for remote monitoring on Windows hosts.
+* This plugin is ideal for retrieving Windows-specific metrics, running custom PowerShell-based health checks (such as inventory, backup status, or failover cluster queries), and accessing systems like Active Directory, Exchange, SQL Server, or Hyper-V
+* It is especially useful in environments where installing a monitoring agent is not possible or desired
+* For Kerberos transport, configure `/etc/krb5.conf` and obtain a ticket via `kinit` before running the plugin.
+When Kerberos credentials are present in the cache, `--winrm-username` and `--winrm-password` can be omitted.
+* When `--winrm-domain` is set, the username is sent as `user@DOMAIN` for NTLM authentication.
+Not needed for Kerberos or local accounts.

 ## Fact Sheet